Finesse/froala-editor-paragraph-format-extended-plugin/README.md

 2. Open a console, go to the project root directory and run `npm install`.
 3. Run `npm run build` to compile distribution files from the source files.

+### Testing

+Build the source code, open the [index.html](index.html) file in a browser and test it manually.

+Rebuild the source code and reload the browser page manually when you change the source code.

 ## Versions compatibility